wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     *   (b) any proposed defendant:

-    *   (c) any other person who has an interest in whether or not an information should be laid, being a person described in [section 54(1)][105].
+    *   (c) any other person who has an interest in whether or not a charging document should be filed, being a person described in [section 54(1)][105].

-    Section 54C: inserted, on 5 May 2003, by [section 27][217] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).
+    Section 54C: inserted, on 5 May 2003, by [section 27][218] of the Health and Safety in Employment Amendment Act 2002 (2002 No 86).

+    Section 54C heading: amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 54C(2): amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 54C(4)(a): amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 54C(5)(c): amended, on 1 July 2013, by [section 413][151] of the Criminal Procedure Act 2011 (2011 No 81).

-##### 54D Extension of time if inspector needs longer to decide whether to lay information
+##### 54D Extension of time if inspector needs longer to decide whether to file charging document

-*   (1) This section applies if an inspector considers that he or she will not be able to lay an information by the end of the 6-month period referred to in [section 54B][107].
+*   (1) This section applies if an inspector considers that he or she will not be able to file a charging document by the end of the 6-month period referred to in [section 54B][107].

-    (2) On application, the District Court may extend the time for laying an information.
+    (2) On application, the District Court may extend the time for filing a charging document.

     (3) An application under subsection (2) must be made within the 6-month period.

     (4) The court must not grant an extension unless it is satisfied that---

-    *   (a) an inspector reasonably requires longer than the 6-month period to decide whether to lay an information; and
+    *   (a) an inspector reasonably requires longer than the 6-month period to decide whether to file a charging document; and

     *   (b) the reason for requiring the longer period is that the investigation of the events and issues surrounding the alleged offence is complex or time consuming; and

-    *   (c) it is in the public interest in the circumstances that an information is able to be laid after the 6-month period expires; and
+    *   (c) it is in the public interest in the circumstances that a charging document is able to be filed after the 6-month period expires; and

-    *   (d) laying the information after the 6-month period expires will not unfairly prejudice the proposed defendant in defending the charge.
+    *   (d) filing the charging document after the 6-month period expires will not unfairly prejudice the proposed defendant in defending the charge.

     (5) The court must give the following persons an opportunity to be heard: